-Quantify in hours per week how much time it will take the average student to accomplish the responsibilities you will be assigning him or her.
+Quantify in hours per week how much time it will take the average student to accomplish the responsibilities you will be assigning them.

-- When you have determined the nature of the work, job description, and the time needed to accomplish it, multiply the number of hours per week by $4.35 (60% of minimum wage), assuming that the student you hire qualifies for work-study funding.
+When you have determined the nature of the work, job description, and the time needed to accomplish it, multiply the number of hours per week by 50% of minimum wage, assuming that the student you hire qualifies for work-study funding.
 This product will then need to be multiplied by the number of weeks you want the student to work for you.
 This total will give you what you need to have in your budget line in order to cover the cost of paying the student.

-- In order to determine if the student you are hiring has qualified for federal work-study funding as well as the maximum amount they can earn in a given academic year, contact us at the Student Employment Office at ext.
-7469.
-Remember that for any student who does not qualify for work-study funding, the College and YOUR budget will incur the full cost per hour ($7.25) of this student's hourly wage, instead of $4.35.
+In order to determine if the student you are hiring has qualified for federal work-study funding as well as the maximum amount they can earn in a given academic year, contact us at the Student Employment Office at ext.
+4796 or email [email protected].
+Remember that for any student who does not qualify for work-study funding, the College and your budget will incur the full cost per hour of this student's hourly wage.
 You also need to figure into your calculations that work-study funds are not available during the summer months, including during the Language and Thinking Program.
 In addition, the summer wage maybe more than minimum wage—so you'll need to take these factors into account when coming up with the total amount.

 Advertising Available Positions